-On February 8, 2023, the California Fish and Game Commission (Commission) considered several items, including the petition to list the western Joshua tree (Yucca brevifolia), the California Department of Fish and Wildlife’s status review report; and comments received to potentially determine whether listing the tree as threatened under the California Endangered Species Act (CESA) is warranted.
+On February 8, 2023, the California Fish and Game Commission (Commission) considered several items, including the petition to list the western Joshua tree (Yucca brevifolia), the California Department of Fish and Wildlife’s (CDFW) status review report; and comments received to potentially determine whether listing the tree as threatened under the California Endangered Species Act (CESA) is warranted.
 The Commission decided not to vote on this issue and leave the comment period open for the California Native tribes.

 This decision was made due to the fact that, on February 7, 2023, a trailer bill, the Western Joshua Tree Conservation Act, was introduced to the California Department of Finance.
 The Act declared that the western Joshua tree is an iconic and ecologically and culturally important species that is an irreplaceable component of California’s natural heritage.
 Special attention was called to its significance to California Native tribes.
 The Act would require CDFW to consult with California Native American tribes and requires CDFW to: